RenaudAvenas/Oxard.XControls/README.md

 ## Comming soon
 Customizable buttons like Button, RadioButton, CheckBox...

+## v1.0.1.0
+- Events - TouchManager

+This is a way to control touches on a control without gesture but directly via touches points.
+- Button

+You can now have customizable buttons which inherits from ContentControl.
+Button is a good example of how to use TouchManager

 ## v1.0.0.0
 - Basics

-Basics for future controls created.
+Basics for future controls creation.
 You can use Shapes to draw what you want with a Geometry.
 Recangle is already created if you want an exemple.
 - Colors